hughiep/ticket-book/.system-design/deep-dives.md

 - Read operation to check the status of the ticket and expiration time, which be slightly slower, although it can be improved by using indexes.
 - Database is less legible since some reservations are acutally expired.

+#### Distributed locks

+We can use **distributed locks** to synchronize access to the ticket across multiple processes and/or machines.
+This will prevent other users from booking the same ticket while the user is filling out the booking form.
+Distributed locks can be implemented using a distributed lock manager like ZooKeeper or etcd.

+When a user starts the booking process, they acquire a lock on the ticket.
+If the user doesn't complete the booking within a certain amount of time, the lock is released and the ticket is made available to other users.

+Set TTL (Time to Live) for the lock to release the lock automatically if the user doesn't complete the booking within a certain amount of time.

+Challenges:

+- Handling failures: Distributed locks can be complex to implement and maintain, especially in a distributed system.
+We need to handle edge cases such as network failures, server crashes, etc. to ensure that the locks are released in a timely manner.

+## Support handling of large number of concurrent users (10M for popular events)

+### Caching

+Cache the data with high read load, such as event details, seat maps, and low update frequency.
+This will reduce the load on the database and improve the performance of the system.

+Challenges:

+- Cache invalidation: We need to handle cache invalidation to ensure that the data is up-to-date.
+We can use a cache eviction policy like LRU (Least Recently Used) to remove stale data from the cache.
+- Cache consistency: We need to ensure that the data in the cache is consistent with the data in the database.
+We can use a cache update policy like write-through or write-behind to keep the data in the cache up-to-date.

+### Load balancing

+Use a load balancer to distribute the incoming requests to the appropriate server.
+This will ensure that the system can handle a large number of concurrent users and provide high availability and scalability.

+### Scaling

+Scale the system horizontally by adding more servers to handle the load.
+This will ensure that the system can handle a large number of concurrent users and provide high availability and scalability.

+Challenges:

+- Managing large number of servers: We need to manage a large number of servers to handle the load.
+We can use a container orchestration tool like Kubernetes to automate the deployment, scaling, and management of the servers.

+## Ensure user experience during peak traffic (10x increase in traffic)

+### SSE

+Use Server-Sent Events (SSE) to push real-time updates to the client.
+This will ensure that the user has a seamless experience during peak traffic and can see the latest updates without refreshing the page.

+Challenges:

+- Connection handling: We need to handle a large number of connections to the server.
+We can use a connection pool to manage the connections and ensure that the server can handle the load.
+- For large events, seat maps can be filled so quickly that the user may only see the event as sold out.
+We can use a queue to manage the updates and ensure that the user can see the latest updates in real-time.

+### Virtual waiting room

+Use a virtual waiting room to manage the user traffic during peak traffic.
+This will ensure that the user has a seamless experience and can book the tickets without any issues.

+Components:

+- Queue: The queue manages the user traffic and ensures that the users are served in a fair manner.
+- Websocket: The websocket is used to push real-time updates to the client and notify the user when it's their turn to book the tickets.